Book One: A SIMPLE ACT OF KINDNESS

 not.
 I was a machine for eight solid years until I fell apart

-in the 12th grade.
+in my Senior year.
 From the moment the strains of the Holy Roller organ music

 greeted me at the start of my final year, my